EJDiamond/pooches_and_pints/README.md

 - a) As a Returning Visitor, I want to find information about weekly meet ups.
 - b) As a Returning Visitor, I want to find the best way to get in contact and sign up for weekly events.
-- c) As a Returning Visitor, I want to find social links to view other people's experiences with the site and meet ups.

 #### Frequent User Goals